 A County Court Judgement is a ruling of bad debt issued by a Court and registered on a debtor credit file.
 Anyone to whom you owe money can apply to have a CCJ registered against you, usually where no attempt to repay the debt has been made.
 It will be visible to the lender when they do their credit searches.
 A mortgage applicant with a CCJ registered against them would be classed as “adverse” and their options for borrowing may be limited.

-Some lenders offer a cash sum which is paid on completion.
-These days such sums are usually quite small, around £250.
+Some lenders offer a cash sum which is paid to the borrower on completion of the mortgage.